 In fact, remarketing is probably my favorite form of advertising.
 I’ve used it to show display ad offers to people who make up my website traffic.

-You might already know that it’s always easier to re-engage a user who has shown some level of interest in you, rather than trying to acquire more of those first-time clicks.
+You might already know that it’s always easier to re-engage a user who has shown some level of interest in you rather than trying to acquire more of those first-time clicks.

 That’s why remarketing works.
 It takes, on average, at least 3-4 visits from your website traffic for a new prospect to actually think about buying from you.
-Fully 95% of first-time website visitors are only there to research on your website and not purchase.
+95% of first-time website visitors are only there to research on your website and not purchase.

-For Moz, it takes an average of seven-and-a-half visits to their website, before someone opts for a free trial of their product.
+According to Rand Fishkin, it takes an average of seven-and-a-half visits to their website, before someone opts for a free trial of their product.

-Kaushik, in his research, found the following correlation between the number of visits to purchase and the acquisition source.
+Avinash Kaushik, in his research, found the following correlation between the number of visits to purchase and the acquisition source.

 So, the verdict is clear.
 It makes sense to bump some of your advertising budget towards remarketing.

 It’s simple how remarketing works.
 As a user interacts with your brand/website, he gets tagged with a cookie that you implemented to track him.
-Then, he gets reminded of your product/brand with an ad on the platform you choose – Google, visual or text ads on Facebook, Twitter ads or even Instagram.
+Then, he gets reminded of your product/brand with an ad on the platform you choose – Google, visual or text ads on Facebook, Twitter ads, or even on Instagram.

 In this article, I want to share a simple 3-point checklist that will help you in launching effective remarketing campaigns.